 Best Seats For a Concert at Dickies Arena

 The most common seating layout at Dickies Arena for concerts is an end-stage setup with the stage located near sections Section 101, Section 103 and Section 127.
 For many concerts there are also slight variations to the layout, which may include General Admission seats, fan pits and B-stages.

 On the Floor: Sections Floor 1, Floor 2, Floor 3 and Floor 4 are Floor Seats, which offer some of the closest views of the performers.
 For many concerts, floor sections are added or removed.
 These performer-specific adjustments may alter the floor layout and the views from each floor section.

-To the Side of the Stage: For close views of the stage with a little bit of elevation, consider seats to the side of the stage in Section 105, Section 106, Section 107 and Section 108.
+To the Side of the Stage: For close views of the stage with a little bit of elevation, consider seats to the side of the stage in Section 105, Section 106 and Section 124.
 The view is not head-on like on the floor, but many of the seats are closer to the stage, provide better elevation and are actual stadium seats.